Bawean

 Bawean (Pulau Bawean) is an island of Indonesia located approximately 150 km north of Surabaya in the Java Sea, off the coast of Java.
-It is administered by Gresik Regency of East Java province.
+It is administered as part of Gresik Regency of East Java province.
 It is approximately 15 km in diameter and is circumnavigated by a single narrow road.
 Bawean is dominated by an extinct volcano at its center that rises to 655 m above sea level.
 Its population as of the 2010 Census was about 70,000 people, but more than 26,000 of the total (that is about 70% of the male population) were temporarily living outside, working in other parts of Indonesia, Singapore and Malaysia.
 As a result, females constituted about 77% of the actual population of the island, which is thus often referred to as "the Island of Women" (Pulau Putri).
-The 2020 Census revealed a population of 80,289, while the official estimate as at mid 2024 was 85,320.
+The 2020 Census revealed a population of 80,289, while the official estimate as of mid 2025 was 86,764.

 The island territory is divided into two administrative districts, Sangkapura and Tambak.
-About 63.65% of the population (about 54,311 in 2024) live in the district of Sangkapura, centred on the town of that name located on the southern coast of the island.
-The other 36.35% live in Tambak District, in the northern 40% of the island.
+About 63.8% of the population (about 55,344 in mid 2025) live in the district of Sangkapura, centred on the town of that name located on the southern coast of the island.
+The other 36.2% live in Tambak District, in the northern 36% of the island.
 The island has rich nature with many endemic species, such as Bawean deer which is only found on the island and is included to the IUCN Red List.